ylxdzsw/Restful.jl/README.md

 Rest.jl
 =============================================

-A easy way to build simple but extendable RESTful servers.
+An easy way to build simple but extendable RESTful servers.

 ### Installation